cruxprotocol/js-sdk/README.md

     - Description: Returns details of the current registered CruxID(if any) for this instance of the user wallet and its registration status
     - Params: None
     - Returns: Promise resolving to [CruxIDState](#cruxidstate)

-8. ##### updatePassword(oldEncryptionKey, newEncryptionKey)
-    - Description: As all the values were encrypted by the string we got from getEncryptionKey.
-Whenever the user changes his password.
-This function needs to be called so all data is re-encrypted.
-    - Params:
-        - oldEncryptionKey => hash returned by getEncryptionKey before password changed.
-        - newEncryptionKey => hash returned by getEncryptionKey after password changed.
-    - Returns: Promise resolving to _boolean_ indicating successful password updation.

 ### SDK Object Definition